-As of Fall 2018, all incoming students are paired with a Student Success Coach who will assist them from enrollment to graduation.
-Additionally, the Student Success and Advising Center is here to assist all students as they plan their degrees, register for courses, and navigate their college experience as a whole.
+All incoming students are paired with a Student Success Coach or Faculty Advisor who will assist them from enrollment to graduation, depending on the student's degree program.
+The Student Success and Advising Center is here to assist all students, including those with Faculty Advisors, as they plan their degrees, register for courses, and navigate their college experience as a whole.
 Their mission is to provide students with the support and resources they need to not only navigate the college experience but to thrive academically, professionally, and holistically.
 Student Success Coaches collaborate with students to develop strategies that enable them to map their academic progress, discover and achieve their goals, and reach their dream of success in college and beyond.

 The Student Success Coaches are Caitlin Copus, Dan Guerrisi, and Michelle Waughtel.
 The Center has a number of resources to assist you in your academic journey, and they provide numerous programs throughout the year.
-If you ever have any questions, please reach out one of them or email/call AdvisingCenter@centralpenn.edu (717-728-2241).
+If you ever have any questions, please reach out to one of them or email AdvisingCenter@centralpenn.edu or call 717-728-2552.